-Please don’t struggle alone reach out we are #StrongerTogether.
+Please don’t struggle alone, reach out – we are #StrongerTogether.

-- to find more information about your diagnosis,
+- More information about your diagnosis,

-- with emotional support and a listening ear,
+- Emotional support and a listening ear,

-- for practical support like benefits advice
+- Practical support like benefits advice

-- to obtain aids and equipment
+- Obtaining aids and equipment

 With the kind support of The Rank Foundation